 The Perfect Texture - About Emulsifiers

-The emulsifiers most common to the commercial industry are not plant-based, but produced from pig fats.
+What Do Pigs Have to Do With It?The emulsifiers most common to the commercial industry are not plant-based, but produced from pig fats.

 If you are trying to avoid pig fat in your skin care products for any reason (vegan, muslim, the yuck-factor, etc), you can't really know for sure what's in the cream you are applying to your face every night unless you trust the company you are buying from.

 Edible, but challengingDerived from coconut, palm and rapeseed oil, the emulsifiers I use are safe to work with and even used in the food industry.
 A couple of them actually originated for use in vegan ice creams.
-They're fabulously stable, safe, neutral in scent, (edible!), and easy to work with.
+They're stable, safe, neutral in scent, (edible!), and easy to work with.
 They are sourced from palm oil and have such 'exciting' names as Glyceryl Stearate (VE) and Sodium Stearoyl Lactylate (MF).

 It's not a problem working with emulsifiers... it's just a big, exciting challenge that I take pleasure in tackling (albeit with the occasional bout of swearing and frustration when batch number 15 still won't behave as I want it to).